9dots/9dots.io-pages/OkCptIN.md

 ## Ideate - 10 minutes
-Students draw a concept for a level that incorporates both new mechanics into the same level.
+On the handout, students draw a concept for a level that incorporates both new mechanics into the same level.

 ## Prototype - 15 minutes
-Students create their levels on gamefroot.
+Students create their levels on gamefroot and use the script from the third lesson to link this level to the previous ones.

 ## Test - 5 minutes